 1. The child possesses a bicycle helmet; or

 2. The lessor (vendor) provides a bicycle helmet for the child to wear.

 (b) A violation of this subsection is a nonmoving violation, punishable as provided in s.
 318.18.

-- Any bike vendors that do not follow this law will be punished in accordance to this law: (318.18) In addition to any penalties imposed, an administrative fee of $12.50 must be paid for all noncriminal moving and nonmoving violations under chapters 316–this law, 320, and 322.
+- Any bike vendors that do not follow this law will be punished in accordance to the law: (318.18).
+In addition to any penalties imposed, an administrative fee of $12.50 must be paid for all noncriminal moving and nonmoving violations under Chapters 316 – this law, 320 and 322.
 Revenue from the administrative fee shall be deposited by the clerk of court into the fine and forfeiture fund established pursuant to s.
 142.01.